Hughes brothers: Career

 In a departure from their previous material, the Hughes brothers co-directed From Hell, the 2001 film adaptation of Alan Moore's graphic novel of the same name about the Jack the Ripper murders in Victorian England, starring Johnny Depp and Heather Graham.
 Considered too violent and gory by some critics, the film had to be edited in order to avoid an NC-17 rating by the MPAA.
 As described by the film's star, there were sometimes disagreements between the twins regarding the direction of the film.
 For example, the amount of shown violence was a point of contention between the two; one brother thought the brutality should be shown, while the other believed implied violence would suffice.

-Their only film together since 2001's From Hell was the post-apocalyptic drama Book of Eli for Warner Bros., which was released in January 2010.
+Their only film together since 2001's From Hell was the post-apocalyptic drama Book of Eli, which was released in January 2010.

 In 2006, the brothers were announced as directing The Iceman, a film about serial killer Richard Kuklinski, but it was eventually directed by Ariel Vromen, and released in 2012.
 They were also slated to direct a film version of the classic TV series Kung Fu.
 It was announced in 2010 that the brothers were tapped to direct a live-action adaptation of the 1988 manga Akira, but they left the project in 2011.

-As a team, Allen typically works with the actors while Albert handles the technical aspects of their films, stemming from Albert's experience of taking classes at Los Angeles City College's film school.
+When the brothers collaborate, Allen typically works with the actors while Albert handles the technical aspects of their films, stemming from his experience of studying at Los Angeles City College's film school.

 Solo projects

-Allen Hughes
+Allen

 Allen directed a few episodes of the American version of the TV series Touching Evil (for which his brother was an executive producer) as well as the 2005 television feature Knights of the South Bronx.

 In 2009, Allen directed a segment of New York, I Love You, starring Drea De Matteo and Bradley Cooper.

 Allen Hughes directed the 2013 film Broken City, a crime thriller starring Mark Wahlberg and Russell Crowe.
 He directed the four-part 2017 HBO documentary miniseries The Defiant Ones, about music producers Jimmy Iovine and Dr. Dre.

-Albert Hughes
+Albert

 In 2005, it was announced that Albert would direct a feature film called Art Con, although no further news was reported on its development.

 In December 2012, Albert Hughes announced that he would be producing an online video series using the Crysis 3 game engine called The 7 Wonders of Crysis 3.

 In 2018, Albert Hughes directed his first solo feature film, Alpha.
-The film was written by Daniele Sebastian Wiedenhaupt, based on a story written by Hughes, and holds an approval rating of 79% and is “certified fresh” on review aggregator website Rotten Tomatoes.
+The film was written by Daniele Sebastian Wiedenhaupt, based on a story written by Hughes, and holds an approval rating of 79% on review aggregator website Rotten Tomatoes.